phillipse01/SHARP-CRMC-A489JBE0-AirCon-Remote-codes-for-LIRC/README.md

 000 01 111 1101 1 011 1 110 11111 1111 110 |
 ```

-Each line is the same, used to verify transmission the second line is XOR'd of the first and last.
+Each line is the same, used to verify transmission the second line is flipped compared to the first and last.
 For the sake of simplicity, I focus on the first (and also last) lines.
 I also didnt bother with the timer of the remote, so there are a few "unknowns"